 Lawsuits from California AG and others take aim at ExxonMobil’s chemical recycling claims.

 Coordinated lawsuits by a coalition of environmental NGOs and California Attorney General Rob Bonta target the company’s role in pollution and describe the limitations of mechanical and advanced recycling to manage waste.
-Read the full story Waste Dive…
+Read the full story from Waste Dive…

 Those Keurig Coffee Pods?
 They’re Not So Recyclable, the S.E.C.
 Says.